How to create a prompt

 Within this box, you can:

-Create a new prompt: Describe the function or output you want the AI solution to perform (e.g., “Summarize long documents in bullet points”).
+Create a new prompt: Describe the function or output you want the AI app/agent to perform (e.g., “Summarize long documents in bullet points”).

 Optimize an existing prompt: Paste an existing prompt you'd like to refine or improve using AI suggestions.